nishanthere10/nishanthere10/README.md

 # 💡 Developer Thoughts

 * I like solving problems more than collecting programming languages.
-* If code works on the first run, I immediately get suspicious.
+* If code works on the first run, I get suspicious.
 * Bugs are just **undocumented features**.
 * Good architecture saves more time than clever hacks.